MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.166.md

 ##### § 457.166 Blueberry crop insurance provisions. #####

-The Blueberry Crop Insurance Provisions for the 2005 and succeeding crop years are as follows:
+The Blueberry Crop Insurance Provisions for the 2023 and succeeding crop years are as follows:

-FCIC policies:United States Department of AgricultureFederal Crop Insurance CorporationReinsured policies(Appropriate title for insurance provider)Both FCIC and reinsured policies:Blueberry Crop Insurance Provisions
+FCIC policies:United States Department of AgricultureFederal Crop Insurance CorporationReinsured policies(Appropriate title for insurance provider)Both FCIC and reinsured policies:Blueberry Crop Insurance Provisions1.
+Definitions

-If a conflict exists among the policy provisions, the order of priority is as follows: (1) The Catastrophic Risk Protection Endorsement, if applicable; (2) the Special Provisions; (3) these Crop Provisions; and (4) the Basic Provisions with (1) controlling (2), etc.

-1. Definitions

 *Damaged blueberries.* Blueberries ready to harvest that due to an insurable cause of loss as shown in section 8 of these Crop Provisions do not meet the United States Standards for Grades of Blueberries, U.S. No. 1, or such other applicable grading standards specified in the Special Provisions.

-*Direct marketing.* Sale of the insured crop directly to consumers without the intervention of an intermediary such as a wholesaler, retailer, packer, processor, shipper or buyer.
-Examples of direct marketing include selling through an on-farm or roadside stand, farmer's market, or permitting the general public to enter the field for the purpose of picking the crop.

 *Harvest.* Picking mature blueberries from the bushes either by hand or machine.